 11th GRADE PROGRAM

-Junior Year begins with the Preliminary Scholastic Achievement Test/ National Merit Scholarship Qualifying Test (PSAT/NMSQT) in October and ends with the Registration for the Scholastic Achievement Test (SAT)
+Junior Year begins with the Preliminary Scholastic Achievement Test/ National Merit Scholarship Qualifying Test (PSAT/NMSQT) in October and ends with the Registration for the Scholastic Achievement Test (SAT) or ACT in May.

 On-Site Evaluation and Colleges Visiting SJP